 Instructions for the First Week After Gastric Sleeve

 Many patients at other practices have a different experience in their first week after bariatric surgery.
 It's much different with us.
-At the Tijuana weight loss surgery center of Dr. Fernando Garcia, we carefully and closely monitor your health for much of the first week to ensure that you are perfectly fine during the crucial early days after surgery.
+At our Tijuana weight loss surgery center, we carefully and closely monitor your health for much of the first week to ensure that you are perfectly fine during the crucial early days after surgery.
 This helps us ensure that the gastric sleeve surgery is carried out safely and there are no complications.

 We want to look at what happens during that first week in a little more detail right now.
 We've covered the gastric sleeve recovery timeline before on this blog, so feel free to read the previous post for additional information about these matters.